researchart/rose/guidance.md

 ### Process for Authors:

-1. _Prepare the artifact_ (by authors): According to  [wilson et al](https://arxiv.org/pdf/1609.00037.pdf) artifacts can take many forms (just simple text files,   scripts,   packages,   containers, etc) and your should choose a format that works best for you.
+1. _Prepare the artifact_ (by authors): According to  [Wilson et al](https://arxiv.org/pdf/1609.00037.pdf) artifacts can take many forms (just simple text files,  checklists to guide questionnaires,  scripts,   packages,   containers, etc).
+You should choose an artifact  format that works best for you.
 2. _Submssion_ (by authors):
      - Authors document their artifact using some files specfied by the track chairs.
 Those files ay change from conference to confernce and might include